-- not-for-profit organisation/charity, or - not-for-profit arm of a for-profit organisation, or - community service (examples include firefighter reserves, State Emergency Service, school canteen, etc.)
+- not-for-profit organisation/charity, or - not-for-profit arm of a for-profit organisation, that provides a community service (examples include firefighter reserves, State Emergency Service, school canteen, etc.) and is adequately insured.
+At minimum, Host Organisations must have public liability and personal accident insurance.